reusable-ui/reusable-ui-monorepo/states/transition-state/README.md

 /** Props for controlling the selected state of a component. */ export interface SelectedStateProps {
     /**
-     * Specifies the selected state for controlled mode.
+     * Specifies the current selected state for controlled mode.
      *
      * - `true`   → selected
      * - `false`  → unselected